OctopusDeploy/blog/blog/2020-10/terraform-and-octopus-deploy-in-azure/index.md

 ### Create an Azure account

-1. Log into the Octopus Deploy portal and go to **{{Infrastructure, Accounts}}**
+1. Log into the Octopus Deploy web portal and go to **{{Infrastructure, Accounts}}**
-2. Click **ADD ACCOUNT** button and choose the **Azure Subscription** option.
+2. Click **ADD ACCOUNT** and choose the **Azure Subscription** option.
-3. Add in the associated information for the Azure Service Principal you are using to create resources in the Azure Portal.
+3. Add the associated information for the Azure Service Principal you are using to create resources in the Azure Portal.
 4. To confirm that the Azure Service Principal works, click **SAVE AND TEST**.

 ## Creating a new project in Octopus Deploy

 After the authentication is complete from Octopus Deploy to Azure, you can start thinking about how and where you want the Terraform runbook to exist.
-To ensure that the runbook is in its own project, you can create the project with the Octopus Web Portal.
+To ensure that the runbook is in its own project, you can create the project in the Octopus Web Portal.

 ### Create a project in Octopus Deploy

 1. Log into the Azure portal and go to **Projects**.
-2. Choose which project group you'd like to store the project in and click the green **ADD PROJECT** button.
+2. Choose which project group you'd like to store the project in and click **ADD PROJECT**.
 3. Create a new project and name it **TerraformAzure**.

 When the project is created, it's time to create the runbook.